bobpeulen/oci_opensearch_ad/introduction/introduction.md

 ## Prerequisites
 * An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported
 * Please run the workshop in your home region.
 You will use Oracle Cloud Shell to access the OCI OpenSearch cluster, which is limited to your home region because of networking requirements.
-* Please add the appropriate policies for [Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm), [OCI OpenSearch](https://docs.oracle.com/en-us/iaas/Content/search-opensearch/Concepts/ocisearchpermissions.htm), and [Oracle Notification Service](https://docs.oracle.com/en-us/iaas/Content/Notification/Concepts/notificationoverview.htm).
+* Please add the appropriate policies for [OCI OpenSearch](https://docs.oracle.com/en-us/iaas/Content/search-opensearch/Concepts/ocisearchpermissions.htm) and [Oracle Notification Service](https://docs.oracle.com/en-us/iaas/Content/Notification/Concepts/notificationoverview.htm).
 * Please add policies where OCI OpenSearch is allowed to invoke ONS.

 ## Acknowledgements